 The majority of the Danish people are Evangelical Lutherans; there are minorities of Protestants, Roman Catholics and Muslims.

-Denmark is known for Danish pastries, open sandwiches (smorrebrod) and meatballs.
-Other traditional recipes are for rice porridge, dumplings and various fish dishes.
+Denmark is known for smorrebrod (open sandwiches) and meatballs; other traditional recipes are for rice porridge, dumplings and various fish dishes.

 Next Page | Facts | Gallery